There are great islands. There are heavenly Caribbean islands. And then there is Anguilla.

 Anguilla Trip Cancellation Insurance for International Travelers - FAQs

 You can plan your trip to Anguilla down to the minutest detail, but there are still factors outside your control.
 You could get sick (God forbid that happens!), or your tour operator could go bankrupt.
-In case of your trip to Anguilla, the flights could get cancelled, natural calamities could water down your plans, and there are a thousand other possibilities of things that could go wrong.
+In case of your trip to Anguilla, the flights could get canceled, natural calamities could water down your plans, and there are a thousand other possibilities of things that could go wrong.
 If none of this happens, you can consider yourself lucky.
 But, if you do have to cancel your trip, the only way you can consider yourself even remotely lucky is with trip cancellation insurance.

-Why buy trip cancelation insurance for Anguilla?
+Why buy trip cancellation insurance for Anguilla?

 Anguilla is not the most developed nation in the world.
 The flight service, the transport, the local agencies, and accommodation providers could fail to deliver at the last second.
 Volatile situations in Anguilla or from your end could result in the cancellation of your trip.
 The best way to not let that destroy your bank account is to have trip cancellation insurance coverage in Anguilla.

 Every insurance policy is unique.
 What is covered under your trip cancellation insurance depends on your policy provider.
-In most cases, it includes all the fees, fines, and financial expenses that you would have to bear if your trip gets cancelled.
+In most cases, it includes all the fees, fines, and financial expenses that you would have to bear if your trip gets canceled.
 A list of valid reasons for trip cancellation that would allow you to receive the benefits are listed in your policy’s certificate wording.
 Be sure to carefully read your policy’s fine print.
 You can also buy travel insurance that offers coverage for cancellations from your end.
 This gives you added peace of mind.

 Before You Travel to Anguilla - Do This